MisterXY89/textAnalysis/README.md

 applied to the German language.

 Namely:
- - language/textual complexity
+ - language/textual complexity, see Toni Amstad's dissertations (thx to u/toikpi/)

   there is a good introductory article here: https://medium.com/analytics-vidhya/visualising-text-complexity-with-readability-formulas-c86474efc730
- - sentiment analysis
+ - sentiment analysis, see Oliver Guhr
  - [TODO] summary of texts
  - [TODO] topic modeling
+ - [TODO] opinion mining

 ## Libraries
  I'm using:
- - spacy for common NLP tasks
+ - spacy & nltk for common NLP tasks
  - NewsPlease for fetching news articles by their url
  - pyphen for syllables interaction
  - germansentiment for the sentiment analysis